Herooyyy/Free-DMA-Firmware-pcileech/README.md

 SATA for ACE bypass

 asus C100C wireless nic is preparing to opensource,because of someone asked me to emu it but he don't want pay.

+##MSI-X Interrupt

+If you dont know how to release the msi-x interrupt, check the Release https://github.com/Herooyyy/Free-DMA-Firmware-pcileech/releases/tag/MSIX Here is a ASMedia MSI-X release